 Recycling at special events, including sports venues, conferences, catering, other large events

 Expanding pre- and post-consumer food waste composting

-new Solid Waste Reduction Committee will attempt to address these
+Solid Waste Reduction Committee is attempting to address these

 concerns and we'd love to have your input.
 This voluntary committee will